hyperstack-org/hyperstack/README.md

 ## Installation

-If you do not already have reactrb installed, then use the reactrb-rails-generator gem to setup reactrb, reactive-record and associated gems.
+If you do not already have hyper-react installed, then use the reactrb-rails-generator gem to setup hyper-react, reactive-record and associated gems.

 Then add this line to your application's Gemfile: